‘Sexual Violence, Medicine, and Psychiatry’

 Wellcome Trust Medical Humanities Fellowship

 Louise Hide has been awarded a three-year Medical Humanities Research Fellowship by the Wellcome Trust for her project ‘Hiding in Plain Sight.
 Cultures of Harm in Residential Institutions for Long-Term adult care, Britain 1945-1980s’.
-The Fellowship begins on 1 May 2017.

 About the project